-It has been 10 years since I have been actively involved in CCD astro-imaging.
+It has been years since I have been actively involved in CCD astro-imaging.
 Recently, I was curious to find out if I could still process my earlier images.
-I no longer have most of the processing software I used to use, but I do have AIP4Win and Photoshop.
+I no longer have most of the processing software I used to use, but I do have AIP4Win (purchased from Willmann-Bell—see "References" below for a link) and Photoshop.
 I decided to attempt to do some simple processing of images I captured during a stay at a Central Oregon observing site near Prineville.
 The object I chose for this short article is Messier M16, the Eagle Nebula (NGC 6611).

 The basic system I used to capture the images consisted of a Takahashi FS-128 (5 inch) telescope and an SBIG-10XME CCD camera.
 Other components of the system included a go-to mount on a sturdy portable pier and a CCD filter wheel with various filters.
 I also used a home-built "light box" for "flat-fielding."